mrismanaziz/Reforestation/README.md

-## What has three letters and starts with gas?
-A Car.
+## Why is no one friends with Dracula?
+Because he's a pain in the neck.